-Covered services performed by providers not participating in the network will be reimbursed at the out-of-network level of benefits, subject to reasonable and customary (R&C) charges.
+Covered services performed by providers not participating in the network will be reimbursed at the out-ofnetwork level of benefits, subject to reasonable and customary (R&C) charges.
 These charges are based on average claims data in your area and are determined by your health care company to be appropriate fees for medical services.
 Out-of-network charges are typically higher than the pre-negotiated fees that are covered for in-network care.
-Please Note: You will be responsible for paying any charges by your out-of-network provider above the R&C amount.
-Charges in excess of reasonable and customary levels are not considered a covered expense under the Plan, and they therefore do not count toward the deductible or coinsurance maximum.
+Please Note: You will be responsible for paying any charges above the R&C amount.
+Charges in excess of reasonable and customary levels are not considered a covered expense under the Plan, and they therefore do not count toward the deductible or out-of-pocket maximum.

-The Shared Savings Program is a program in which Aetna and Cigna may obtain a discount to an out-of-network provider's billed charges.
+The Shared Savings Program is a program in which Aetna and Cigna may obtain a discount to a non-Network provider's billed charges.
 This discount is obtained by the non-Network provider agreeing to a reduced charge either directly with Aetna or Cigna or with a third party on behalf of Aetna or Cigna.
-When this happens, you may share in the savings because your out-of-pocket costs (i.e., coinsurance and deductible) are determined using the reduced charge.
-In addition, the out-of-network provider should not bill you for any amount above the agreed upon reduced charge.
-If this happens, however, you should call the number on your ID card for either Aetna or Cigna.
+When this happens, you may share in the savings because your out-of-pocket costs are determined using the reduced charge.
+In addition, the non-Network provider should not bill you for any amount above the agreed upon reduced charge.
+If this happens, however, you should call the number on your ID Card for either Aetna or Cigna.
 In some instances, Aetna or Cigna may not obtain a discount.
-In this case the out-of-network provider may bill you not only for the deductible and coinsurance applicable to the allowed amount determined by Aetna or Cigna under the terms of the Plan, but for all charges above that allowed amount.
-Out-of-network providers that agree to reduced charges are not credentialed by Aetna or Cigna and are not Network Providers.
+In this case the non-Network provider may bill you not only for the deductible and coinsurance applicable to the allowed amount determined by Aetna or Cigna under the terms of the Plan, but for all charges above that allowed amount.
+Non-Network providers that agree to reduced charges are not credentialed by Aetna or Cigna and are not Network Providers.